 Let us now do the same example above in Excel.

-Now, we will find out the dividends per share of Honey Bee Company.
+Now, it is possible to find out the DPS of Honey Bee Company.

-This has been a guide to Dividends Per Share, Formula for dividends per Share, uses, and examples.
-Here we also provide you with Dividends per share calculator along with excel template.
+This has been a Guide to what is Dividends Per Share.
+We explain its formula, example, interpretation, and use of calculator and excel to calculate it.
 You may also learn more about financial analysis from the following set of articles-